Close Modal

 © Jennifer Derrick Adams

-Elizabeth George is the New York Times bestselling author of twenty psychological suspense novels, four young adult novels, two nonfiction books on creative writing, and two short-story collections.
+Elizabeth George is the New York Times bestselling author of twenty-one psychological suspense novels, five young adult novels, two books of nonfiction, and two short-story collections.
 Her work has been honored with the Anthony and Agatha awards, two Edgar nominations, and both France's and Germany's first prize for crime fiction, as well as several other prestigious prizes.
 She lives in Washington State.
 View titles by Elizabeth George

 Rights